EventStore/EventStore/docs/operations.md

 ### Getting the current scavenge ID

-Get the ID of the currently running scavenge, if there is one, by issuing a `GET` with an ID of `current`
+Get the ID of the currently running scavenge, if there is one, by issuing a `GET` request to the following HTTP API endpoint with the `admin` or `ops` credentials.

 ```bash:no-line-numbers
 curl -i -X GET http://127.0.0.1:2113/admin/scavenge/current -u "admin:changeit"